Welcome to the Music Department

 Year 9

-Students in Year 9 will undertake a number of assignments designed to introduce them to the RSL process including:
+Students in Year 9 will undertake a number of assignments designed to broaden their musical knowledge and ability whilst also introducing them to the requirements of the GCSE Music qualification.
+These assignments include:

 • Band Skills: Students will be asked to work on a song of their choice whilst working as part of a band.
 Students will study how to rehearse and communicate with one another effectively.